-> “The new technology will help to record events, emergencies, disasters and accidents in Dubai and live broadcast to the command room so the officer can take proper decisions on time.
+“The new technology will help to record events, emergencies, disasters, and accidents in Dubai and live broadcast to the command room so the officer can take proper decisions on time.
 It will also archive the recordings to use them for training purposes,” Maj-Gen Al Merri said.

-“The drone was modified with long-life battery to stay in the sky as long as possible.
-It is fast and can transfer [live feed] from more different angles as compared with live broadcast from helicopters,” Lt Al Muhairi said.
+“The drone was modified with a long-life battery to stay in the sky as long as possible.
+It is fast and can transfer [live feed] from more different angles as compared with a live broadcast from helicopters,” Lt Al Muhairi said.

 Dubai Police also has an impressive fleet of drones for monitoring big public events, such as sports matches, festivals and concerts.